 Negotiating

-Keep interviewing even when you have a job: the more options you have besides your current company, the more value you are signalling to your employers.
-If they don’t want to match it, leave.
+Keep interviewing: the more options you have besides your current company, the more value you are signalling to both your current and prospective employers.

-Develop a strong network within the company: Networks are something that is difficult to replace, which increases your intrinsic value to the company.
+Develop a strong network within the company and industry: Networks are something that is difficult to replace.

 One of my neighbours lost his job after technology outpaced his current skillset.
-He used COBOL, which he had been using at this employer for the past twenty years.
-To keep his productivity up, he was encouraged to continue using COBOL, because the employer’s systems operated using COBOL.
-As such, he neglected newer developments and software – at the behest of his employer, mind you.
-When the times eventually shifted and there was a revamp in systems, his employers let him go and replaced him with someone who had knowledge in the newer systems.
+He was actively encouraged to stick to his technical skills over the course of his work, to keep his productivity up.
+When the times eventually shifted, his employers let him go and replaced him with someone who had knowledge in the newer systems.

 Increase leverage